Like ToolFern? Prefer us as your source on Google →

 They’re the same thing.
 “GUID” is Microsoft’s term; “UUID” is the term used in the relevant standards.
 The format and guarantees are identical.

-This tool caps each batch at 100 to keep the output readable and fast.
-Generate again to create more — every batch is independent and random.
+This tool caps each batch at 1,000 to keep the output readable and fast.
+Generate again to create more, every batch is independent (v3 and v5 will repeat the same identifier, since they’re deterministic for a given namespace and name).
+Need the batch outside the browser?
+Export it as a CSV file, a JS array, or a Python list.

 Should I use upper or lower case?